-Fabrice Gabriel has risen to fame within the audio world as an essential part of Steven Slate’s team.
-As the technical powerhouse behind Slate Digital plugins, like the VCC and VTM, his programming skills have given us a number of acclaimed emulations of analog gear over the years.However, his own endeavor isn’t about emulating anything.
-AirEQ, the first plugin to be released by Gabriel’s own company, Eiosis, has created it’s own buzz as a digital EQ that strives to be all you need for your cutting and boosting needs.
+Fabrice Gabriel has risen to fame within the audio world as the technical powerhouse behind Slate Digital plugins, like the VCC and VTM.
+He’s now making news with his own company, Eiosis, and it’s first plugin, the “AirEQ“.
 Below, you can read the interview I did with Fabrice about his work.

 I was originally a computer science engineer, and also a mixing engineer.
 Very early, I was interested in algorithm analysis, and studying audio processing.